pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 rapidly becomes unwieldy and verbose.

-__pdjr-skplugin-meta-injector__ provides an alternative approach for metadata initialisation which is based on the idea of multiple metadata containers which are part of a custom resource type served by the system resource provider.
+__pdjr-skplugin-meta-injector__ provides an alternative approach for metadata initialisation based on multiple metadata containers which are part of a custom resource type served by the system resource provider.

-For a file system backed resource provider, each container will be a JSON text file located in the resource folder associated with the metadata resource type, but a database backed resource provider might persist metadata containers as records in database.
+For a file system backed resource provider, each container will be a JSON text file located in the resource folder associated with the metadata resource type.
+A database backed resource provider might persist metadata containers as records in database.

-The remainder of this document assumes a file system backed provision and in this scheme the meta initialisation data consists of a folder of text files where each file contains either the metadata for a single key or some metadata properties that should applied to all keys below some point in the Signal K path hierarchy.
+The remainder of this document assumes a file system backed provision where meta initialisation data consists of a folder of text files, each containing either the metadata for a single key or some metadata properties that should applied to all keys below some point in the Signal K path hierarchy.

 By way of illustration, my ship has five fluid storage tanks: a waste tank, two fresh water tanks and two fuel tanks.
-I want to support a common annunciation strategy across all tanks, and common, but different, alert zones for the different fluid types.
+I want to support a common alarm annunciation strategy across all tanks, and common, but different, alert zones for each of the different fluid types.

 My metadata resource folder contains the following files.

 <table width='100%'>
+<tr><th>File name</th><th>File content</th></tr>
 <tr>
 <td>tanks.</td>
 <td><pre>
 {
   "timeout": 60,
-  "warnMethod": [
-    "visual"
-  ],
-  "alertMethod": [
+  "alertMethod": [ "visual" ],
-    "visual"
-  ],
-  "warnMethod": [
+  "warnMethod": [ "visual" ],
-    "visual"
-  ],
-  "alarmMethod": [
+  "alarmMethod": [ "sound", "visual" ],
-    "sound",
-    "visual"
-  ],
-  "emergencyMethod": [
+  "emergencyMethod": [ "sound", "visual" ]
-    "sound",
-    "visual"
-  ]
 }
 </pre></td>
 </tr>